Hausarbeiten logo

 Table of Contents

-• The Trio of CJEU cases: Mangold, Kücükdeveci, Dominguez..
+3. The Trio of CJEU cases: Mangold, Kücükdeveci, Dominguez

 Chapter Summaries

-• The Trio of CJEU cases: Mangold, Kücükdeveci, Dominguez.
-This chapter provides an overview of the key CJEU cases that have addressed the potential horizontal direct effect of general principles or Charter provisions, including Mangold, Kücükdeveci, and Dominguez, prior to the recent AMS case.
+3. The Trio of CJEU cases: Mangold, Kücükdeveci, Dominguez: Provides an overview of how the Court previously handled potential horizontal direct effect through general principles and Directives.

 Keywords